 Maintenance dose

-The maintenance dose is 200 mg (i.e. two 100 mg pre-filled syringes or two 100 mg pre-filled pens) by subcutaneous injection every 4 weeks after completion of induction dosing.
+The maintenance dose is 200 mg by subcutaneous injection every 4 weeks after completion of induction dosing.
+It can be administered either as two pre-filled syringes or pre-filled pens of 100 mg each, or as one pre-filled syringe or pre-filled pen of 200 mg.

-For the posology of the subcutaneous dosing regimen, see section 4.2 of the Summary of Product Characteristics for Omvoh 100 mg solution for injection in pre-filled syringe and Omvoh 100 mg solution for injection in pre-filled pen.
+For the posology of the subcutaneous dosing regimen, see section 4.2 of the Summary of Product Characteristics for Omvoh 100 mg and Omvoh 200 mg solution for injection in pre-filled syringe and Omvoh 100 mg and Omvoh 200 mg solution for injection in pre-filled pen.

 Patients should be evaluated after the 12-week induction dosing and if there is adequate therapeutic response, transition to maintenance dosing.
 For patients who do not achieve adequate therapeutic benefit at week 12 of induction dosing, mirikizumab 300 mg by intravenous infusion may be continued at weeks 12, 16 and 20 (extended induction therapy).
 If therapeutic benefit is achieved with the additional intravenous therapy, patients may initiate mirikizumab subcutaneous maintenance dosing (200 mg) every 4 weeks, starting at week 24.
 Mirikizumab should be discontinued in patients who do not show evidence of therapeutic benefit to extended induction therapy by week 24.